Submarine sandwich

-A submarine sandwich, commonly known as a sub, hoagie (Philadelphia metropolitan area and Western Pennsylvania English), hero (New York City English), Italian (Maine English), grinder (New England English), wedge (Westchester, NY), or a spuckie (Boston English), is a type of American cold or hot sandwich made from a cylindrical bread roll split lengthwise and filled with meats, cheeses, vegetables, and condiments.
-It has many different names.
+A submarine sandwich, commonly known as a sub, is a type of American cold or hot sandwich made from a submarine roll (an elongated bread roll) that is split lengthwise and filled with meats, cheeses, vegetables, and condiments.

-The terms submarine and sub are widespread in the US and not assignable to any certain part, though many of the localized terms are clustered in the northeastern United States.
+Although "submarine" or just "sub" is the general term for both the bread roll and sandwiches made with it in both the US and other English speaking nations, there are many local nicknames, especially in the northeastern United States, such as hoagie (Philadelphia metropolitan area and Western Pennsylvania English), hero (New York City English), Maine Italian (Maine English), grinder (New England English, Fulton County, NY), wedge (Westchester, NY) or spuckie (Boston English).

-History and etymology
+History

-The Italian sandwich originated in several different Italian American communities in the Northeastern United States from the late 19th to mid-20th centuries.
-The popularity of this Italian-American cuisine has grown from its origins in Connecticut, Pennsylvania, Delaware, Maryland, New York, New Jersey, Massachusetts, and Rhode Island to most parts of the United States and Canada, and with the advent of chain restaurants, is now available in many parts of the world.
-Sociologists Edwin Eames and Howard Robboy identified thirteen different terms for the submarine sandwich in the United States.
+This sandwich type originated in several different Italian-American communities in the northeastern United States from the late 19th to mid-20th centuries.
+The popularity of the Italian-American sandwich grew from its origins in Connecticut, Pennsylvania, Delaware, Maryland, New York, New Jersey, Massachusetts, and Rhode Island to other parts of the United States.
+This was often due to local pizzerias beginning to add the sub to their menus.

+As the sandwich's popularity grew, small restaurants, called hoagie shops or sub shops, which specialized in offering the sandwich, began to open all over the United States.

+There are now many chain restaurants that specialize in subs across the US.

+The sandwich is also often available at supermarkets, local delis, and convenience stores.
+They include Wawa, which annually runs a sub promotional event during the summer called Hoagiefest, and Publix, whose sandwiches are often referred to as "pub subs".

+Etymology

+In a 1987 article in American Speech, linguists Edwin Eames and Howard Robboy identified thirteen different terms for the submarine sandwich in the United States.

 Submarine

 The use of the term "submarine" or "sub" (after the resemblance of the roll to the shape of a submarine) is widespread in the United States and Canada.
-While some accounts source the name as originating in New London, Connecticut (site of the United States Navy's primary submarine base) during World War II, written advertisements from 1940 in Wilmington, Delaware, indicate the term originated prior to the United States's entry into World War II.
+Some accounts source the name as originating in New London, Connecticut (site of a United States Navy submarine base from 1915 onwards) in the World War II era.
+Written advertisements from 1940 in Wilmington, Delaware indicate the term originated prior to the United States entering World War II.

-One theory says the submarine was brought to the U.S. by Dominic Conti (1874–1954), an Italian immigrant who came to New York in the late 19th century.
-He is said to have named it after seeing the recovered 1901 submarine called Fenian Ram in the Paterson Museum of New Jersey in 1928.
-His granddaughter has stated the following:
+One theory says the submarine sandwich was brought to the U.S. by Dominic Conti (1874–1954), an Italian immigrant who came to New York in the late-19th century.
+He supposedly named it "submarine roll" after seeing the recovered 1901 submarine called Fenian Ram in the Paterson Museum of New Jersey in 1928.
+His granddaughter said: